5 recommended OTC drugs

 What to avoid

-• Long and hot showers (dry out the skin).
+• Long, hot showers (they dry out the skin).

 • Wool directly on the skin, strong detergents.